 Moreover, cherry trees need a certain time in cold weather to bloom and produce fruit.
 That’s why they are popular in cold-climate countries or areas.
 But some varieties can develop in tropical climates too!

-Though there are many types of cherry, they can be divided into 2 big groups: Sweet cherries (Prunus avium) and Sour (or Tart) cherries (Prunus cerasus), and 1 minor category about other edible cherries.
-And all of them are different from each other.
+Most types of cherries can be divided into 2 big groups: Sweet cherries (Prunus avium) and Sour (or Tart) cherries (Prunus cerasus).
+There is also a minor category of edible cherries that doesn’t fall under the two.
+All of them are different from each other.
+Let’s have a closer look!

 20 Types of Sweet Cherry To Beat The Hot Summer